aanaya01/radnodeapp01/README.md

 6. Run `lein fig:build` to start the ClojureScript development environment.
 7. Run `npm start` to start the Webpack development server for the frontend.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE